Updated: 08/21/18, 08/09/18

 - I have only used paste solder a few times so, I am by no means an expert.
 What I didn’t like about it was that it was harder to judge how much to use.
 Perhaps, with more practice, I could have figured it out!
 Others state that it isn’t as easy to use when soldering larger pieces or items that require more heat.
 Solder paste now comes in 3 types: hard, medium and easy (it used to only come in easy).
 There is also a copper solder called Phosphorus-Copper Solder.
 It melts at about the same temperature as easy silver solder.
 It has a light brass color.

 - Most paste solders contain flux.
-Make sure that the paste solder is for silver soldering!
-It should melt at high temperatures!
+Make sure that the paste solder is for hard soldering.

 5 basic types of solder:

 - IT (aka Eutectic).
 IT is used, generally for pieces that will be enameled (so that the solder seams don’t fall apart from the high heat of the kiln.)
 Almost all silver.
 Hottest temp needed to flow.

 - Hard – Use for your first solder joins.
 Use most of the time.

 - Medium – Also a good solder to use most of the time.

 - Easy – Good for settings, last minute, small add-ons.

 - Extra-Easy.
 Extra-Easy is not recommended because it is very yellow and doesn’t contain much silver so, it’s weak.
 Contains a lot of zinc, proportionally.
 Use for repairs.
 Easiest to flow.